UGG boots have a specific look and comfort which — despite other questionable qualities — has made them quite desirable in the realm of footwear.

-BearPaw sells a number of different vegan shoes and sandals including a vegan UGG alternative available in short, tall, and slipper options.
-The boots themselves start at around $109 a pair and are completely vegan, all the way down to the glue that holds the shoes together.
+Bearpaw sells a number of different vegan boots and sandals including a vegan UGG alternative available in short, tall, and slipper options.
+The boots themselves start at around $69.99 a pair and are completely vegan, all the way down to the glue that holds the shoes together.

 If the name wasn’t enough of a clue for you, Vegetarian Shoes is all about that vegan style.
 Its Snugge boots are made of a type of fleece rather than wool or shearing.
-Manufactured and shipped from Europe, these boots are naturally water-resistant, available in a number of different sizes, and will run you around $117 U.S. for a pair.
+Manufactured and shipped from Europe, these boots are naturally water-resistant, available in a number of different sizes, and will run you around £99.00 (about $124 USD) for a pair.

-Made of faux fur, vegan suede, and plastic, Mooloola boots come in a variety of styles for the discerning foot fashionista.
-You can get cozy slippers, stylish boots, or a very realistic-looking pair of fake UGGs, all for about $30 a pair — though different sizes and styles do vary in price.
+Made of faux fur and vegan suede, City Beach Australia's Mooloola boots come in a variety of styles for the discerning foot fashionista.
+You can get Mooloola's cozy slippers, stylish boots, or a very realistic-looking pair of fake UGGs via the City Beach Australia website, starting at $19 AUD (about $12 USD) per pair.

 PAWJ boots are quite similar to UGGs, especially when it comes to price.
 There is one major exception, however, these boots are made of entirely vegan ingredients like faux wool and faux suede.
-Starting at a hefty $150 a pair, PAWJ boots come in tall and short varieties.
+Starting at about $140 per pair, PAWJ boots come in tall and short varieties.
 They claim to be soft, breathable, and warm, and to stretch and mold to your foot with wear, just like UGG boots.